JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

 **What MLLabelUtils can do**

-- TODO: Use OneOfK encoding in which each row denotes an observation
+- :ref:`Infer which encoding some classification targets use.
+  <infer>`

+- :ref:`Assert if some classification targets are of the encoding I need them in. <assert>`

+- :ref:`Convert targets into a specific encoding that my model requires. <convert>`

+- :ref:`Group observations according to their class-label.
+  <group>`

+- :ref:`Work with matrices in which the user can choose of the rows or the columns denote the observations. <obsdim>`

+- :ref:`Classify model predictions into class labels appropriate for the encoding of the targets. <classify>`

-**What MLLabelUtils can NOT do**
+**What MLLabelUtils can NOT do** (outsourced)

 - `Compute classification metrics, such as accuracy or a confusion matrix <https://github.com/JuliaML/MLMetrics.jl>`_